nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 Deploying the Nuage DaemonSet
 --------------------------------

-The Ansible installer with automatically label the master nodes and deploy the nuage-master-config, nuage-vrs-ds and nuage-cni-ds daemonsets.
+The Ansible installer with automatically label the master nodes and deploy the nuage-master-config, nuage-vrs-ds, nuage-infra-ds and nuage-cni-ds daemonsets.
 In case of any failures, use the appropriate commands to correct or verify the daemonset files and re-deploy.

-The nuage-master-config-daemonset.yaml for openshift-monitor deployment and nuage-node-config-daemonset.yaml for VRS and CNI plugin deployment is copied to /etc/ directory as part of Ansible installation.
+The nuage-master-config-daemonset.yaml for openshift-monitor deployment and nuage-node-config-daemonset.yaml for VRS and CNI plugin deployment and nuage-infra-pod-config-daemonset.yaml for nuage-infra pod is copied to /etc/ directory as part of Ansible installation.
+The Nuage infra pod now runs on all nodes to enable access to the service IP from underlay nodes.

 The daemonset files are pre-populated using the values provided in the 'nodes' file during Ansible installation.
 You may modify the image versions or other relevant parameters in the yaml file.
 However, it is advised to take a back-up of the yaml files before any modification.